cb109/fritzbox-thermostat-triggers/README.md

 - Configure variables for `python-decouple` in a `settings.ini` (or `.env`), see `settings.ini.example`
 - Sync the list of thermostats to the app: `(venv) python manage.py sync_and_trigger_thermostats --sync-only`
 - Run the app: `(venv) python manage.py runserver`
+- Login, logout and most of the CRUD stuff is just done via the Django admin, so make sure to create an admin user: `(venv) python manage.py createsuperuser`
-- Visit the interface at http://localhost:8000
+- Visit the interface at http://localhost:8000 then use the Django admin to create your triggers, click "View Site" within the admin pages to go back to the main UI screen.

 ### Production